payu-org/payu/docs/source/config.rst

    able to parse restarts files for a datetime.

 ``restart_history``
-    Specifies the number of latest restart files to save
+    Specifies how many of the most recent restart files to retain regardless of `restart_freq`

 *The following model-based tags are typically not configured*